 The decades-long rise of esports

 In the last two decades esports has become a billion-dollar industry on a trajectory that rivals large-scale sports programs and big revenue generators like football, basketball and other high-profile sports.
 This isn’t news to many.
-Esports has become largely mainstream with its athletes widely viewed as celebrities, tournaments filling arenas with screaming fans, and sponsors clamoring to invest in the gaming ecosystem.
+Esports has become largely mainstream with its athletes widely viewed as celebrities, tournaments filling arenas with adoring fans, and sponsors ready to invest in the gaming ecosystem.